cannjeff/jRespond/README.md

 });
 ```

-Or an array of functions:
+Or an array of breakpoints and functions:

 ``` JavaScript
 // register enter and exit functions for multiple breakpoints and functions